smk/signup_application/README.txt

 -- SUMMARY --

-Generates a printable (PDF) application form from signups for the user to sign and send back.
+Generates a printable application form for signups to sign and send back.

 For a full description visit the project page: http://drupal.org/project/signup_application